 User manual for "Wheels eLog Android"

-For contact information and additional devices produced by the same vendor see their page
+For vendor contact details and additional devices from the same company, see their page

 Wheels eLog.